| Safe Haskell | Safe-Inferred |

 shouldBe ∷ (HasCallStack, MonadIO m, Show a, Eq a) ⇒ a → a → m () infix 1 Source #

-sets the expectation that actual
+actual `shouldBe` expected sets the expectation that actual is equal

-to expected
+to expected.

 shouldSatisfy ∷ (HasCallStack, MonadIO m, Show a) ⇒ a → (a → Bool) → m () infix 1 Source #

-sets the expectation that p v
+v `shouldSatisfy` p sets the expectation that p v is True.

 shouldSatisfyExpr ∷ (HasCallStack, MonadIO m, ToExpr a) ⇒ a → (a → Bool) → m () Source #